To tweet or not to tweet

 You don't have to tweet to get value from Twitter, but it can be a lot of fun.
 Ready to join the conversation?
 It's time to dive in and start composing tweets of your own.

-Watch the video to learn how to tweet.
+Watch this video to learn how to tweet.

 - On the Twitter homepage, type your update into the Tweet box just below your name.
 You can also click the Tweet button to start a new tweet from any page.